DatalogiForAlle/AgentsPy/docs/source/tutorial.rst

    self.x = model.width/2
    self.y = model.height/2

 To improve efficiency, we will have the robots return "home" whenever they pick up minerals.
-In ``Minerbot.step``, replace
+In ``Robot.step``, replace
 ::

    self.direction += randint(0, 20)-10